Install and Configure the Fabric8 Launcher Tool

 For Use with Red Hat OpenShift Application Runtimes

 Chapter 1.
-Introduction to the Fabric8 Launcher Tool
+How the Fabric8 Launcher tool works

-The Fabric8 Launcher tool runs on OpenShift and provides a hassle-free way of creating functional example applications called missions.
+The Fabric8 Launcher tool runs on OpenShift and lets you create functional example applications.
 The Fabric8 Launcher tool walks you through:

-- choosing the mission you want to generate,
+- choosing the example application you want to generate,

 - choosing the runtime you want to use, and

-- choosing how you want to build and execute the mission.
+- choosing how you want to build and execute the example application.

-The Fabric8 Launcher tool uses your choices to generate a custom project, called a booster, and either launches it directly to the same OpenShift instance, or provides a downloadable ZIP version of the project.
+The Fabric8 Launcher tool uses your choices to generate a custom project, called an example application, and either launches it directly to the same OpenShift instance, or provides a downloadable ZIP version of the project.